HGVSnomenclature/VarNomen/_bg-material/refseq.md

 	*	when no LRG is available, [one should be requested](http://www.lrg-sequence.org/lrg-request){:target="\_blank"}.
 	*	"**pending**” LRGs should not be used, they might change before being approved
 	*	while a LRG is requested, the use of a RefSeq sequence is recommended, e.g. NP\_003997.1 ([see O'Leary 2016](http://nar.oxfordjournals.org/content/44/D1/D733.full.pdf){:target="\_blank"})
+*	a protein reference sequence should **correspond exactly** with the associated DNA and RNA reference sequence used
 *	when, based on a genomic reference sequence, variants are reported using a "p." prefix, the reference protein isoform used should be indicated
 	*	for LRG\_'s the annotated "**protein isoform 1**" is described as "**<font color="red">p1</font>**", e.g. LRG\_199**<font color="red">p1</font>**:p.(Val25Gly)
-*	the protein reference sequence should be complete, cover the major and largest protein isoform known and include as many exons as possible, even when this isoform has not been proven to actually exist in nature
-*	the protein reference sequence should represent the primary translation product, not a processed mature protein, and thus include any signal peptide sequences.
+*	a protein reference sequence should represent the primary translation product, not a processed mature protein, and thus includes the starting Methionine, any signal peptide sequences, etc.

 * * *